Updated: Aug 18

 Honoring Black history is important to the Durand-Hedden House, and over the years we have had many programs on important African Americans like abolitionist Harriet Tubman and Thomas Mundy Peterson, the first Black man to cast a vote in New Jersey, and topics like the sites of the Underground Railroad in our state.

 On Sunday, Feb.
-13, we were honored to have local Chef Jesse Jones demonstrate and talk about African American foodways at our 18 th -century hearth.
-Visitors were able to view an exhibit on African Americans who led the fight for women’s suffrage.
+13, 2022, we were honored to have local Chef Jesse Jones demonstrate and talk about African American foodways at our 18th-century hearth.
+Chef Jesse's culinary DNA was developed during childhood summers in North Carolina, where his grandmother's cast iron stove was the source of many memorable food experiences.
+Today, he continues to be influenced by her legacy, bridging past and present through interpreting classic southern dishes with French techniques.
+Visitors also were able to view an exhibit on African Americans who led the fight for women’s suffrage.